Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 - **The Quad** – Rad Turkin & David Akim
 - **The Breakfast Club** – Meg Gutshall & Joe Karow

-You want to learn that new tool/finish up that blog post/send that job application, but you’re so busy that the day is over before you know it.
+You want to learn that new tool, finish up that blog post, or send that job application, but you’re so busy that the day is over before you know it.
 Join us and add some fun and friendly accountability to your schedule!

 Drop into our sessions whenever and for however long your schedule allows.
 No matter the goal, you’ll find encouragement and support alongside your Accountabilibuddies!